 As many know, the Health Insurance Portability and Accountability Act of 1996 (HIPAA) protects the confidentiality of “medical records” of a “patient.”
 Most of us are grateful for HIPAA privacy rules, as we really don’t see our personal health issues as anyone’s business but our own.

-HIPAA privacy laws do not apply to drug testing.
+HIPAA privacy laws do not apply to federal drug testing.
 To begin with, there is no “patient.”
 There is only a “donor,” or the individual who provides the specimen for testing.

 Also, there is no “medical” examination.
 A drug test is not conducted for any medical reasons, for diagnosis or for treatment.
 It is a forensic safety exam to determine if an employee or prospective employee meets the employer’s work qualifications.
 In fact it’s not even considered a “fitness for duty” exam.